 In order to protect their subscribers from an increasing number of scam phone calls, carriers and third parties have developed tools to identify and flag suspicious numbers.
 When a person being called by one of these numbers that has been flagged by their carrier or a service they use, they will see a message that says “Scam Likely” included with the caller ID.

 Unfortunately, it’s possible for legitimate businesses to have their numbers flagged in this way.
+This article contains information to help you navigate these challenges.

 The two most common reasons that numbers get flagged as Scam Likely are: